micheles/micheles.github.io/_posts/2018-02-16-canada-hazard.md

 In the case at hand I ran the model both with the optimization (in 6h39m) and without (in 17h42m).
-In the heavy computational part in the workers the speedup is more than three times (3.3x), so very substantial.
+In the heavy computational part in the workers the speedup is more than three times (3.3x) i.e. very substantial.

 Computing the statistics
 -----------------------------